- Product Lines

 The best way to avoid the problems associated with seasonal turnover is to prevent your pond from stratifying in the first place by encouraging consistent water mixing all year round.
 While the water of shallow ponds can be mixed just by wind action, deeper ponds may need some help to get the job done.
 Many people use artificial methods to help with water circulation.
 The most common of which is aeration.

 Aeration refers to the pumping of pressurized air into a pond at strategic points, which forces the water in the pond to circulate.
 Constant circulation prevents stratification and eliminates the buildup of hydrogen sulfide in the hypolimnion.
-Aeration also consistently forces oxygen-rich surface water to circulate throughout the pond, which results in an even distribution of oxygen throughout the water column.
+A properly sized aeration system also consistently forces oxygen-rich surface water to circulate throughout the pond, which results in an even distribution of oxygen throughout the water column.
 This oxygen rich environment favors the growth of aerobic bacteria and makes it possible for them to consistently breakdown organic matter without the risk of running out of oxygen.
 As long as circulation continues, oxygen will remain available, anaerobic bacteria will remain at bay and there will be no rotten egg odor.

 About Dr. Josette La Hée, Senior Environmental Research Consultant